-Figure~\ref{fig:exampleimages_noiseboxplot}(b) shows sample experimental images from each of the quality classes and bar plots of the state prediction vectors for the simplistic and robust state classifiers, as well as the ground truth labels.
-The top row shows a high quality DD example correctly classified by both models, as indicated by the largest DD component in the bar plot.
-The middle row shows a sample CD image assessed to have moderate quality and the bottom row shows a low quality CD image.
-Both moderate and low quality images are incorrectly classified by the simplistic model.
-The level of noise in the low quality image in Fig~\ref{fig:exampleimages_noiseboxplot}(b) makes it hard for a human to identify the state.
-Here, the simplistic model is confused between LD and DD states while the robust model correctly identifies this image as CD.
+Figure~\ref{fig:exampleimages_noiseboxplot}(b) shows sample experimental images from each of the quality classes and bar plots of the state prediction vectors for the simplistic and robust state classifiers, as well as the manually assigned labels.
+The top row shows a high-quality DD example correctly classified by both models, as indicated by the largest DD component in the bar plot.
+The middle row shows a sample CD image assessed to have moderate quality and the bottom row shows a low-quality CD image.
+Both moderate- and low-quality images are incorrectly classified by the simplistic model.
+The quality of the bottom image in Fig~\ref{fig:exampleimages_noiseboxplot}(b) makes it hard for a human to identify the state.
+Here, the simplistic model is confused between LD and DD states, while the robust model correctly identifies this image as CD.
 This illustrates the level of improvement that noisy training data provides for our DSE module.